syncfusion-content/wpf-docs/wpf/SfDiagram/Appendix.md

 1. When a view is requested for a Non-UI element based on a matching key, a view is created from the Data Template and returned.
-2. If such a Non-UI element is deleted, and it has a matching key found in ViewDictionary, the view is not deleted.
+2. When such a Non-UI element is deleted, and it has a matching key found in ViewDictionary, the view is not deleted.
 Instead, it is cached for future use.
-3. If another Non-UI element requires the same view, a cached view is returned.
+3. When another Non-UI element requires the same view, a cached view is returned.
 When a cache is not available, a new view is loaded from the provided Data Template.